 The brand bears a straightforward tagline: IoT Made Easy.
 This mission is our sole focus at RAK.
 If IoT is the future, our role in that future is to simplify it and bring its advantages within reach for everyone.
 From products to pricing, accessibility takes top priority in everything we develop.
 We seek to remove the barriers of entry into this world of technology in different ways—user-friendly product designs and agile remote solutions, as well as responsive, in-depth customer support.

 Today, we’ve proudly supplied IoT technology to smart household brands like Google Home and Amazon Alexa.
 Many of our products are also developed with LoRaWAN® support in mind, in order to make connectivity as wide and convenient as possible for customers.
 On top of that, we’ve created connections with like-minded brand partners—Helium of The People’s Network, Yalantis, and ParleyLabs, among others—who have helped us develop solutions we believe in, widened our reach, and served as gateways to previously untapped markets.
-Most importantly, our community of engaged customers, who we refer to as RAKstars, continues to expand, with tech newbies and seasoned developers coming together to learn more about IoT through RAK and each other.
+(You can view more of our partners here.)
+And most importantly, our community of engaged customers, who we refer to as RAKstars, continues to expand, with tech newbies and seasoned developers coming together to learn more about IoT through RAK and each other.